ankitRay1/colorful-html5-music-player-online/README.md

     -   swf *This folder is used by SoundManager2 and summons the Flash Player APIs needed for the Equalizer to work.
 Whenever Flash fails HTML5 will be used.
 Keep it.*
-    -   utils *Contains a php script which translates the Soundcloud songs to a real url so the player can animate properly the sound wave and resume it without issues.*
     -   .htaccess *This is reccomended to be used as it enables you to gzip your scripts and allows you to have shorturls.
 You can just skip it.
 It's not needed.*